molarmanful/-/syntax/3) modifiers.md

 [`(¹ ² ³º)A ⇌£]  (I,you,it-male)=A path-left => You, he, and I go left.
 [A ⇌¥]  A path-left => We go left.
 ```
+##`«»`
+Use double-angle quotes to insert foreign words and phrases.